 On the other hand….it’s still a system migration.
 Those are hardly ever straightforward!
 Not to mention all those spreadsheets.

 It’s not a decision to take lightly.
 But you probably already knew that – especially with all the grief your current system is giving you.

 5 Great Reasons to Migrate Away from Your System

 Let’s start with what you want to hear!
 Here’s why it might make sense to part ways with your current platform.

 1) Your org has the resources to make it happen

 That means affording both the subscription and implementation costs.
-It also means guaranteeing that your project lead (if that isn’t you) has the capacity and support they need to see this to the end.
+It also means guaranteeing that your project lead (if that isn’t you) has the capacity to see this to the end.

 2) Your org has outgrown your current system

 Maybe you keep hitting limits with all those donation records.
-Or maybe your org’s needs have skyrocketed since you first implemented your system.
+Or maybe your org’s needs have skyrocketed since that first system was implemented.

 If the functionality in your system suddenly feels lacking, it may be time for more bells and whistles.
 But that assumes you’ve done #3.